microsoft/HAXPlaybook/README.md

 #### Example properties
 - name: The title of the example.
 Appears in the help dialog as a heading.
 - details: The message for the example.
 HTML is supported.
+- visibleIf: A logic expression that controls whether or not this example is visible.
+This can be used to provide contextual examples based on the user's choices in the survey.
+[Syntax documentation](#syntax-for-visibleif-logic)

 #### Task card properties
 - message: A message to show for the entire group of tasks.